 After all, puppies are so CUTE!
 They are cuddly and warm and soft!
-All your friends will oooh and aaah and be so jealous of you!
-How can your parents say “no” to a cute puppy?
+All your friends will ooh and aah and be so jealous!
+So how can your parents say “no” to a cute puppy?
+Quite easily, actually.

-Even as you are trying to learn how to convince your parents to get a puppy, your parents are probably imagining your new puppy teething on the living room couch, piddling on the carpets, pooing all over the house, crying and squealing while getting his (expensive) shots, refusing to walk on a leash or learn to obey and worse.
+While you learn how to convince your parents to get a puppy, they’re probably imagining the worst.
+Unlike your puppy dreams, they imagine your new puppy teething on the living room couch.
+They may visualize the pup peeing on the plush carpets or pooping all over the house.
+Not to mention crying and squealing while getting his (expensive) shots and refusing to walk on a leash or learn to obey and worse.

-If you have read all the way to this point and you still want a pet dog like you want air to breathe, AND you are willing to share some of the costs and the lion’s share of the responsibility to take care of your new pet, there is only one thing left to do:
+If you have read all the way to this point and you still want a pet dog like you want air to breathe, we commend you.
+But even more so if you’re willing to share some of the costs and the lion’s share of the responsibility to take care of your new pet.
+At this point then, there is only one thing left to do: